devdeliw/quantum_image_encryption/README.md

 $$\left( \frac{n^2}{2^m}  + 1 \right) \times (m-1)$$

-qubits to fully encrypt a color image, where $m$ is some integer.
+qubits to fully encrypt a color image, where $m$ is some integer such that $2^m$ is less than half the # $n\times n$ of pixels.
 In the future I will attempt to reduce the qubit requirement based on the receiver's demand for image-quality.